MaxGierlachowski/ReactiveComponents/README.md

 ### Information

 This library is an very early stage but I am going to try to realese a stable version as fast as I can.
-I know that Jetpack Composer just started to be a thing but I am pretty sure until we can take full advantage of it, it is going to be some time and until than this library can greatly increase productivity and stability.
+I know that Jetpack Compose just started to be a thing but I am pretty sure until we can take full advantage of it, it is going to be some time and until than this library can greatly increase productivity and stability.

 While developing this library I tried to reduce the work the developer has to do as much as I can, I still have a single idea how it could be made even more developer friendly but at first I want to look if this library is even wanted. (using bytecode transformation and an ide plugin)